mrkyc/portfolio-analysis/README.md

 Based on the provided portfolio `.csv` files, the code calculates values such as securities value and profit over time.
 It converts all data to a specified **analysis currency** to facilitate the analysis.
 Additionally, it generates analysis plots described below.

-It is mainly intended for portfolios consisting of ETFs.
+It is mainly intended for portfolios consisting of ETFs (Exchange Traded Funds).
 Therefore, I will use ETFs in examples below.

 The data for analysis comes from Yahoo Finance, and it is retrieved using the yfinance library.